kareemy/lab8/README.md

 ## Task 0: Setting up your ASP.NET Core project
 1. Open up VS Code.
 Create a new ASP.NET Core project using the `webapp` template with the following terminal command: `dotnet new webapp`

 2. ASP.NET Core projects run in a web server, not the console.
-Click Debug => Start Without Debugging or CTRL+F5 to run the project.
+Click Run => Run Without Debugging or CTRL+F5 to run the project.
 You can also type `dotnet run` and go to the web site manually.

 3. Browse the web site in your web browser.
 The URL is http://localhost:5000/.
 The web site may have an invalid security certificate.
 Allow an exception for it.